-How many times throughout your week do you find yourself repeating thoughts similar to, “My duties at work are boring … I feel like I’m getting dumber … I don’t feel challenged enough.”
-If these thoughts resonate with you, I’d like to offer a bit of advice.
+How many times throughout the week do you find yourself repeating thoughts similar to, “My duties at work are boring … I feel like I’m getting dumber … I don’t feel challenged enough.”
+Are you more capable?

 This may not be the kind of advice you were hoping to hear.
-But I promise you, the sooner you take full responsibility for your own development, the sooner you can open other opportunities for your life.
-Whether this requires a commitment outside of work hours, or spending your own money or having to travel, it is your duty to take full control over your own progress.
+But I promise you, the sooner you take full responsibility for your own development, the sooner you can fulfill that personal void.
+You owe it to yourself.